collapsed-stacks/startups/questions/523/are-there-any-legal-issues-when-hiring-remote-workers.md

 - posted by: [rollingBalls](https://stackexchange.com/users/3720453/rollingballs) on 2014-08-30
 - score: 3

-<p>You hire them as consultants, not employees and that's it.
-Ask your accountant what paperwork he needs signed from them so that you're ok on your end (in my experience, it is very little).</p>
+You hire them as consultants, not employees and that's it.
+Ask your accountant what paperwork he needs signed from them so that you're ok on your end (in my experience, it is very little).

 ## Answer 624